 The global empty capsules market was valued at USD 1.34 billion in 2015.
-Key factors responsible for the growth include the increasing geriatric population, the high demand of empty capsules in the pharmaceutical, nutraceutical, and cosmeceutical industries, and the growing consumer preference for capsules over tablets.
+Key factors responsible for the growth include the increasing geriatric population, the high demand for empty capsules in the pharmaceutical, nutraceutical, and cosmeceutical industries, and the growing consumer preference for capsules over tablets.

-The increased prevalence of the geriatric population and the associated chronic conditions imposes a high demand on the production of therapeutically-effective medicines to treat chronic health conditions.
+The increased prevalence of the geriatric population and the associated chronic conditions imposes a high demand for the production of therapeutically-effective medicines to treat chronic health conditions.
 Capsules in the solid dosage forms are mostly preferred by the geriatric population due to the following reasons: they are easy to swallow, they have faster dissolution times in comparison to other oral dosage forms, and the decreased gastrointestinal irritation caused by these dosage forms.

 North America Empty Capsules Market, by Application, 2013 - 2024 (USD Million)

 The capsules are preferred by most of the consumers due to their fast disintegrating nature resulting in quicker absorption rates and the use of tasteless and odorless gelatin coating, which makes these capsules palatable.
 Most of the nutraceuticals and cosmeceuticals are preferred in the capsule forms, such as cod liver oil capsules and CosmoPod capsules, respectively.
 The aforementioned advantages associated with capsule consumption are responsible for the high global demand for the empty capsules in the pharmaceutical, nutraceutical, and cosmeceutical industries.

 However, the rising prices of the raw materials and the cultural and religious issues concerned with the consumption of capsules containing animal-derived inactive ingredients, such as porcine and bovine gelatin capsule shells, are the limiting factors for the growth of this market.